isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-fiberglass-boats/index.md

 Rust-Oleum thrives on an oil-based formula to enable you to apply it on relevant surfaces with a sense of perfect leveling.

-For cleaning use the [fiberglass cleaner](https://pestpolicy.com/best-fiberglass-boat-cleaner/).
-This container paints a sizable surface, and it can take less than three hours to dry to the touch.
+For cleaning use the [fiberglass cleaner](https://pestpolicy.com/best-fiberglass-boat-cleaner/).This container paints a sizable surface, and it can take less than three hours to dry to the touch.
 It is also endowed with superb gloss retention, which is something that every user would appreciate.
 Pros: - Works well on fiberglass, metal, and wood - Its UV resistant - Super gloss retention - Resistant to harsh weather conditions

 Cons: - It has a strong smell.